 Senior Living communities continuing a content marketing strategy consider:

-- Focus on quality over quantity (less is more) Content marketing builds trust unlike any other medium, and your community will have to build trust with both your prospective resident and their ACI if you want to exceed your occupancy goals in 2018.
-81% of consumers trust information written in blogs, so consider making a greater investment to tell your community’s story via the blog in 2018.
+- Focus on quality over quantity (less is more) Content marketing builds trust unlike any other medium, and your community will have to build trust with both your prospective resident and their ACI if you want to exceed your occupancy goals.
+81% of consumers trust information written in blogs, so consider making a greater investment to tell your community’s story via your blog.

 - Make your Content Hyper-Local and Specific: Use your community’s specific location to differentiate your content from your competitors.
 It’s a great way to promote the wellness and health-based options your community provides.
 Your team can then repurpose that content to both your social channels and newsletter/email strategy to get the most out of the hard work put into creating unique, location-specific content.

 - Amplify your Content: Content creation is only half of the battle.
 Once your content is out there for all to see, your team needs to ensure that it is seen.
 Your community can extend its message to a wider net by amplifying its content.
-Look to incorporate paid media channels (paid search, paid/boosted social posts) to increase awareness for your community’s content.
+Look to incorporate paid media channels (paid ads/boosted social posts) to increase awareness for your community’s content.
 Content amplification will lead your prospective residents through the funnel with velocity, assisting occupancy efforts.
-To win 2018, your community will have to determine the goals of the content amplification and have a strategy in place to ensure its success.
+Your community will have to determine the goals of its content amplification and have a strategy in place to ensure its success.
 Consult this handy post from Content Marketing Institute to help your team kick off its content amplification.

 3 Tips for Senior Living Communities Beginning a Content Marketing Strategy